 More about Ed

-Mark’s practice encompasses both litigious and non-litigious applications of employment and industrial relations law...
+Mark is an employment lawyer experienced in litigious and non-litigious applications of employment and industrial relations law.

 More about Mark

-Mark has almost 20 years' experience acting for Australian and overseas financial institutions and borrowers in a broad range of finance transactions...
+Mark has experience acting for Australian and overseas financial institutions, and leads the firm's Banking and Finance practice.

 More about Mark